Skip to Content

 Skills and professional opportunities

-• Acquire an operational knowledge of the main EU funding programmes (Erasmus+, Horizon Europe, LIFE, CERV, SMP/ESF+), understanding their logic, requirements and specific features
+• Acquire operational knowledge of the main EU funding programmes, understanding their objectives, priorities, beneficiaries, access criteria, evaluation logics and sector-specificities

 Structure